AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/analytics.md

 ### Create the Rule for Product Detail Pages

 Now, you will use your new data elements and extension to build your Product Detail page rule.
-For this functionality, you will create another page load rule, triggered by DOM Ready, however, you will use a condition so that it only fires on the Product Detail pages and the order setting so that it fires _before_ the rule that sends the beacon.
+For this functionality, you will create another page load rule, triggered by DOM Ready.
+However, you will use a condition so that it only fires on the Product Detail pages and the order setting so that it fires _before_ the rule that sends the beacon.

 **To build the Product Detail page rule**